 The psychological model that you saw here is meant to give you a rough idea of the levels of competence that people go through as they learn a new skill.
 You can use it to recognize where you are in the learning process, and how you can improve.

 Most importantly, remember that feeling like you have no idea what you’re doing in the beginning is perfectly fine.
 When you eventually start realizing that you’re making tons of mistakes, that’s not a bad thing either.
 Instead, these are both predictable and necessary stages of learning, that you go through as you slowly improve your abilities.

 Summary and conclusions

-- When learning a new skill, you advance through several stages of competence.
+- When learning a new skill, you go through several stages, each of which signifies a different level of competence.

 - The first stage is unconscious incompetence, where you don’t know much, and you’re also not sure what you don’t know.
 The stage after that is conscious incompetence, where you still struggle, but where you can start identifying what you need to do in order to improve.
 Next is the stage of conscious competence, where you’re fairly proficient in the skill, though performing at a high level requires a significant amount of effort.
 The final stage is unconscious competence, where you’ve mastered the skill, and can perform at a very high level, while relying mostly on your intuition.

 - The main thing to understand, based on these stages, is that it’s perfectly natural to feel clueless when you first start learning a skill.
 This simply signifies that you’re at the unconscious incompetence stage, which you can advance from if you’re willing to put in the necessary work.